mattrips/scratchPad/Protocol Conformance.md

 A type may have more than one implementation of a given protocol requirement.
 Given the declaration `t: p` and protocol requirement `m` of `p`, the protocol witness for `m` is the *most specialized* implementation from among the implementations that are *unconditionally accessible* on `t`, as determined in the scope in which the declaration `t: p` is stated.
 If `t` has only one *unconditionally accessible* implementation of `m`,  that implementation will be the protocol witness.
 If `t` has more than one *unconditionally accessible* implementation of `m`,  the *most specialized* of those implementations will be the protocol witness.

-An implementation cannot be declared to be a protocol witness.
+An implementation is not declared to be a protocol witness.
 The identify of the protocol witness for a protocol requirement is inferred from the entirety of the scope, including all declarations made within the scope and those imported into the scope.
 Careful engineering is required in order to achieve the intended witness for a given requirement.

 #### _.1.3 Unconditionally Accessible Implementation
 Given a declaration that a type conforms to the protocol, the scope in which such declaration is stated, and an implementation of a protocol requirement of the protocol, the implementation is unconditionally accessible if and only if (i) the conditions of any generic where clause to which the declaration of the implementation is subject are satisfied, and (ii) per the rules of access control, the implementation is visible in the scope.